quicwg/multipath/draft-ietf-quic-multipath.md

 Compared to the ACK frame specified in {{QUIC-TRANSPORT}}, the following field is added.

-Receiver's Destination Connection ID Sequence Number:
+Destination Connection ID Sequence Number:
 : The sequence number of the Connection ID identifying the packet number space of the 1-RTT packets which are acknowledged by the ACK_MP frame.